CopterExpress/clover/docs/en/ssh-keys.md

 When connecting to RPi for the first time, you will see the notification with a suggestion to save a unique *fingerprint*.
 The stored information is accumulated on computers from which SSH login to RPi is performed, and is checked for sudden substitution.

-On Linux and Unix (Mac OS) the first ssh-connection to the RPi looks like this:
+On Linux and Unix (Mac OS) the first SSH-connection to the RPi looks like this:

 ```bash
 ssh pi@192.168.11.1